About

 Who should apply?

-Indigenous Admissions Pathway
+Indigenous Admissions Circle

-The College of Medicine Admissions Office is committed to actively recruiting and supporting Indigenous students into medicine through the Indigenous Admissions Pathway.
+The College of Medicine Admissions Office is committed to actively recruiting and supporting Indigenous students into medicine through the Indigenous Admissions Circle.
 Diversity and equity strengthen the profession of medicine and the quality of care of patients and improves health outcomes.

 Having a strong Indigenous voice in the College of Medicine and future physician work force of this province is very important as we build truth, reconciliation and relationship with Indigenous patients, families and communities.
 Twenty seats in the M.D. degree program each year are specifically designated for Métis, Inuit and First Nations people.
+Only Indigenous applicants applying through the Indigenous Admissions Circle (IAC) will be considered for the twenty seats designated to the IAC.
+Verification of Indigenous Membership/Citizenship at the University of Saskatchewan is led and determined by the deybwewin | taapwaywin | tapwewin: Indigenous Truth policy and Standing Committee in accordance with the processes developed to enact the policy.

 The program helps to navigate the pathways and resources available to Indigenous students as they train to become physicians.